I’m a Product Designer genuinely passionate about people and user-centred design.

 I learnt to swim in my adult life.
-I was so passionate about it that after 3 years of practicing I decided to qualify as a swimming instructor.
-I taught to adults at the local leisure centre for over 2 years.
+I was so passionate about it that after 3 years of practising I decided to qualify as a swimming instructor.
+I taught adults at the local leisure centre for over 2 years.

 I love cooking for my friends and family!
 What else can I say?
 I blame it on my parents!
 My mother is a terrific cook and my father used to be a cook while serving for two years in the army.

 I love experimenting with food as much as I do with design, and use my family and friends for A/B testing.